thesandboxgame/sandbox-smart-contracts/src/solc_0.8.15/raffle/GenericRaffle.md

 Writing a generic raffle Smart Contract with minimal ERC721 features / using an existing trustworthy baseline to minimize the risks as we don't plan on auditing the smart contract for each collection launch when possible.

-The only configurable aspect of a collection inheriting the generic raffle should be the number of items in the collection

 The regular raffle flow includes following phases:
 - whitelist sale
 - public sale